genmcp/grpc-demo/README.md

 ## Technology Stack

+## Motivation: Why This Approach?

+The ultimate goal is to allow AI models to call gRPC services directly through the Model-Context Protocol.
+However, adding native gRPC support to a tool like `gen-mcp` is complex.
+As discussed in [this `gen-mcp` issue](https://github.com/genmcp/gen-mcp/issues/145), challenges include:

+- **Protocol Mismatch**: LLMs interact with tools via JSON, whereas gRPC uses the binary Protocol Buffers format.
+A translation layer is required.
+- **Schema Representation**: How do you define gRPC messages, services, and data types within a YAML `mcpfile` in a way that is both comprehensive and user-friendly?
+- **Dynamic Invocation**: Calling gRPC services dynamically without pre-generating client stubs requires mechanisms like gRPC reflection or manual handling of protoset files, each with its own trade-offs in performance and complexity.

+While native support is a long-term goal, this demo presents a robust, production-ready pattern to unblock developers **today**.

+By converting the gRPC service into a standard OpenAPI-compliant REST API using gRPC-Gateway, we transform the problem into one that `gen-mcp` already solves elegantly.
+This layered approach provides a stable and immediate solution for integrating existing gRPC infrastructure with AI models.

 *   **Go**: The language used for both the gRPC server and the HTTP proxy.
 *   **gRPC**: The primary RPC framework for the core service.
 *   **Protocol Buffers**: The interface definition language for the gRPC service.